Jaideep193/Forest_Fire_Detection/README.md

-## ✅ Dataset is directli imported from kagglehub.
+## ✅ Dataset is directly imported from kagglehub.
 bash
 import kagglehub